 However, treatment can be expensive, therefore it is essential to maintain any work you have done in order to ensure its longevity.

 - Dental veneers are more delicate than you may think.
 This means that repetitive chewing on hard items such as popcorn or boiled sweets could cause them to break.
 Find out more.

-- Cosmetic dentistry offices will only re-do the work for free if they consider there has been a mistake at the lab, or if a crown was not fitted correctly.
+- Dental offices will only re-do the work for free if they consider there has been a mistake at the lab, or if a crown was not fitted correctly.
 They will not subsidise treatment if a tooth has chipped due to a fault of your own.

 - Do not use toothpaste containing abrasive ingredients – for example, baking soda.
 This will remove the shine from your new teeth.
 Make sure you choose the right toothpaste for you.